Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 ## 3.1 Skill Checks

 When a character performs an action of consequence, the Game Master will ask for a skill check.
-This includes the player rolling a number of dice based on the character's ability, any gear being used, and the situation itself.
+This includes the player rolling a number of dice based on the character's ability and the difficulty of the action.
 Then based on the roll, the Game Master will resolve the outcome.

-In this skill check, the player will roll a number of D6 equal to `(Attribute + Skill + Gear +/- Difficulty)`.
+In this skill check, the player will roll a number of D6 equal to `(Attribute + Skill +/- Difficulty)`.

-> **_Vega Matrix_ Example:** A character with Strength 4 and Power 2 wants to force open a locked door with a Crowbar (+1).
-> The Game Master asks for the player to roll a Power check and sets the difficulty at Hard (-1).
-> The players rolls 6 `(4 + 2 + 1 - 1)` D6.

 There are 7 levels of difficulty that a check can be given, ranging from Trivial (+3) to Titan (-3).
-In the examples below, we look at a player rolling a Speech check to persuade an NPC to help them.
+In the examples below, we look at the difficulty of a player rolling a Speech check to persuade difference NPC's.

 | Difficulty    | Modifier | Description                                  | Example            |
 | ------------- | -------- | -------------------------------------------- | ------------------ |